Heavy Work: Calming the Sensory Seeker Through Movement

 Understanding the Sensory Seeker

-I’ve had the privilege of working with many children, including a foster child we lovingly called Little Monkey, who constantly craved sensory input.
-They were always moving, touching, and exploring, often in ways that seemed chaotic or disruptive.
+Our son constantly craved sensory input.
+He was always moving, touching, and exploring, often in ways that seemed chaotic or disruptive.

 “Sensory processing is the way your body takes in sensory information from the world and interprets this information in the brain, to respond.
 Our bodies are constantly receiving sensory input, processing it, and adjusting our responses, without us even realizing it is happening!
 The way sensory input is perceived and responded to varies from child to child.
 Sometimes sensory information goes to the brain but there is difficulty in organizing it to produce the appropriate responses.”